DanLevy.net

 });

 The router itself runs on a lightweight model because it’s just making decisions about where to send traffic.
 You’re not paying premium rates to figure out which other premium model to use.
+Measure this too; a bad router quietly turns savings into misroutes.

 The Practical Benefits